hgsy/hgsy/README.md

 - Studying adversarial attacks in deep learning
 - Preparing for the TOEIC to improve my English skills
 - Practicing version control with Git and GitHub
-- Reading papers on computer vision and ML security
+- Reading papers on computer vision and AI security

 ### <samp> 🎯 Interests </samp>
 - Computer Vision